Config Analysis Dashboard Tool

 The format of your file must be .xls or .xlsx to successfully upload to the dashboard.

-After the upload is complete, a new page opens showing the Config Analysis Details page.
-On it, you'll see all the detailed test results of your request.
-Let's use the dashboard to look at the tests run on your configuration.
+After the upload is complete, a new page opens displaying the Config Analysis Details page.
+You'll see all the detailed test results of your request.

-After you've uploaded your spreadsheet, you won't have to do it again.
-Now, when you view that request from the Config Analysis Dashboard, it'll open directly in the Config Analysis Details page.
+After you've uploaded your spreadsheet, you do not have to do it again.
+When you view that request from the Config Analysis Dashboard, it opens directly in the Config Analysis Details page.

 Navigating the Config Analysis Details Page

-The Config Analysis Details page shows you all the test results for your request.
-The top of the page shows the basic information about your request:
+The Config Analysis Details page displays the test results for your request.
+The top of the page displays the basic information about your request:

 -